Bank Boards of Directors Key Risks and Responsibilities in 2021: Actions Counsel Should Take Now

 - How should banks go about assessing financial risks associated with climate change?

-- Has the move to online banking increased the vulnerabilty of banks to cyber attacks?
+- Has the move to online banking increased the vulnerability of banks to cyber attacks?
 How can the risks be mitigated?

-- What kinds of cybersecurity protocals should a board put in place for third-party service providers?
+- What kinds of cybersecurity protocols should a board put in place for third-party service providers?